kshaffer/musi199/unit2.md

 Students are expected to demonstrate an ability to do the following in *two* different music notation applications:

-- idiomatically typeset a keyboard-style voice-leading exercise with melody, inner voices, bass line, figured bass, and functional-bass analysis.
+- idiomatically typeset a keyboard-style voice-leading exercise with melody, inner voices, bass line, thoroughbass figures (above the bass), and functional-bass analysis (below the bass).

 Since this category is on-going, and will not be complete until the end of the term, no grade will be assigned at the end of Unit II.
 However, all of the above must be successfully assessed during Unit II in order to receive full credit for the technology criterion at the end of the semester.